jrie/ReLayX2/README.md

 `[Control]` cancels ongoing action or when grouping/ungrouping items

-`[Shift]` snaps to grid when drawing selection, moving an item (click and drag) and mirroring and also on resizing
+`[Shift]` snaps to grid when drawing selection, moving an item (click and drag) and mirroring and also when resizing

 `[Shift + I]` Toggles image display on and off